The majority of people use the internet every day to conduct searches for some information.

 Was it a problem on your content team’s end where they forgot about updating the page?
 Or was it that the other pages containing links were suddenly deleted?
 Once you can identify the reason, it will be easier for you to prevent such pages from causing problems in the future.

-1. Unwanted Orphan Page
+1. Unwanted Orphan Pages

 If you have an orphan page that does not add value to the site, you can archive it.
 When you archive low-value orphan pages, they will still be visible but will not be a part of the live page.
 As a result, the information will look like an archived document.